PATIENCE511/Customer-Churn-Analysis/README.md

 2. Germany Exhibits the Highest Churn Concentration Among all geographic markets analyzed, Germany recorded the highest churn rate at 32.44%, significantly exceeding France and Spain.
 This suggests that customer retention issues are disproportionately concentrated within the German market and warrant further business investigation.

-3.Older Customers Represent the Highest-Risk Segment Customer churn increases considerably with age.
+3. Older Customers Represent the Highest-Risk Segment Customer churn increases considerably with age.
 The Old customer segment recorded a churn rate of 55.21%, making it the most vulnerable demographic group within the customer base.
 This finding suggests that age-related factors may be influencing customer retention outcomes.

 4. Revenue Exposure Extends Beyond Customer Loss
 The dashboard identified a Revenue Risk of 23.82%, indicating that a notable proportion of customer value is associated with customers who eventually churned.
 This demonstrates that churn is not only a customer retention issue but also a direct financial risk to the business.

-5.Credit Profile Appears to Influence Retention Behaviour Customers within lower credit-score categories exhibited stronger churn tendencies compared to other customer groups.
+5. Credit Profile Appears to Influence Retention Behaviour Customers within lower credit-score categories exhibited stronger churn tendencies compared to other customer groups.
 This pattern suggests a potential relationship between credit profile, product accessibility, and customer loyalty.

-6.Customer Distribution Is Relatively Balanced Across Tenure Segments Analysis of tenure categories showed a fairly even distribution between New_bie, Regular, and Loyal customers.
+6. Customer Distribution Is Relatively Balanced Across Tenure Segments Analysis of tenure categories showed a fairly even distribution between New_bie, Regular, and Loyal customers.
 While this provides a useful view of customer composition, additional churn analysis by tenure would provide deeper insights into customer lifecycle behaviour.

 ## Recommendations